Our Cause & Need

 - Encouraging high-risk women to be vigilant and proactive with their breast and ovarian health, resulting in early diagnosis and treatment;

-- Acting as a haven of emotional peer support for members of the high-risk community as they come to terms with their status and work through the options currently available to manage their risk
+- Acting as a haven of emotional peer support for members of the at-risk community as they come to terms with their status and work through the options currently available to manage their risk